diegocmaia/campai-test/README.md

 npm run fake-data
 ```

+All fake data will be added to the database with name `campai-test`.
 Then you can start the app by simply running

 ```
 npm start